SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Overview of Results

 In the high-steps regime, while many previous methods support multi-step editing, heavy artifacts are generated and propagated in each step, disqualifying these methods for long editing tasks.
-For example, when Emu Edit is prompted to edit an image multiple times without changing a red bench in the scene\footnote{\url{https://emu-edit.metademolab.com/assets/videos/dog.mp4}}, the image area containing the bench is still edited, and the quality of this area becomes worse with each edit.
-The edges of planks that constitute the bench are increasingly blurred and deformed.
+For example, when GPT-4o is prompted to return the same image to the user,\footnote{\url{https://replicateimage.com/examples}} the image quality quickly deteriorates within even a few steps, disqualifying GPT-4o from iterative editing.
 In contrast, our workflow steadily improves the image after multiple steps.
 In \cref{subfig:iterative-heart}, we show a result after 40 diverse editing steps, including outpainting, structural edits, upscaling, relighting, and composition adjustment (forming a heart shape using the sky, the crescent, the claw, and the branches).
+Full steps are shown in \cref{app:iterative-construction}.
 Interestingly, to relight characters according to the environment, we do not need to provide any color hints.
 We also do not need a specialized relighting model, such as IC-Light \cite{zhang2025scaling}.
-Full steps are shown in \cref{app:iterative-construction}.
 In \cref{subfig:iterative-maid}, we start with a model-generated image with various errors in shadows, objects, and anatomy.
 Using the same model as the backbone in our workflow, we fix these errors one by one across more than 100 editing steps.
 This image is produced by BoleroMix (Pony) v1.41, a checkpoint derived from SDXL.
-More examples of final edited results in different styles can be found in \cref{app:art-styles}, where usually 100 to 200 editing steps are performed to achieve the desired level of correctness in details.
+More examples of final edited results in different styles can be found in \cref{app:art-styles}, where around 200 editing steps are performed to achieve the desired level of detail.
 Each image is created from scratch within 4 hours in one sitting.